Hoarder House Cleaning: Essential Safety, Disposal & Professional Help Guide

 Categorizing Items for Disposal

-3. Recycle: Items that can’t be reused but can be processed through recycling programs
+• Recycle: Items that can be processed through recycling programs.

-5. General Trash: Items with no value that can go to regular landfill
+• General Trash: Items with no remaining value for regular landfill disposal.

 Proper Disposal Methods